Sensory-Friendly Co-Working Space Design in Shared Offices

 Ear icon.

-One of the critical disadvantages of co-working is noise.
+One of the critical disadvantages of coworking is noise.
 Especially in shared office space, background noise can be a problem.
 Offset this and ensure quiet areas and quiet rooms are made available.
 Add noise dampening materials like carpet tile and acoustic wall or ceiling tiles.

 Taste